-These relate primarily to the drugs' very potent anti-cell division effects.
-Since this drug, unlike the glucocorticoids, is not very specific for lymphocytes, it effectively blocks multiplication in most rapidly dividing cells, including the cells lining the intestinal tract and, more importantly, cells in the bone marrow that produce the white blood cells and platelets that fight infections and prevent bleeding tendencies.
-Thus, the owner and the veterinarian must watch for signs of stomach ulcers such as vomiting, blood in the stool, or black or tarry stools.
+These relate primarily to the drugs very potent anti-cell division effects.
+Since these drugs, unlike the glucocorticoids, are not very specific for lymphocytes, they effectively block multiplication in most rapidly dividing cells, including the cells lining the intestinal tract and, more importantly, cells in the bone marrow that produce the white blood cells and platelets that fight infectious disease and prevent bleeding, respectively.
+Thus, the owner and the veterinarian must watch for signs of stomach ulcers such as vomiting, blood in the stool, and black or tarry stools.

-Luckily, the cat is very tolerant of these drugs, but monitoring is still very important.
-Monitoring is accomplished by taking a small blood sample every 7 to 30 days, depending on the dose and protocol being followed.
+Monitoring is very important and is accomplished by taking a small blood sample every 7 to 30 days, depending on the dose and protocol being followed.
 The veterinarian will then measure the numbers of different white blood cells and platelets in the blood stream.
-Since these are affected more easily than are the intestinal cells, doses can easily be reduced to a very safe level by doing this simple test.
+Since these are affected more easily than are the intestinal cells doses can easily be reduced to a very safe level by doing this simple test.

 One last side-effect that occurs only with cyclophosphamide is a bleeding cystitis.
 This occurs in man and the dog much more frequently than in the cat where it is reported relatively rarely.
-However, it is still important to check the litter box for signs of blood in the urine as well as in the stool.
+However, it is still important to check for signs of blood in the urine as well as in the stool.
 If these effects occur with cyclophosphamide, then chlorambucil would be substituted in its place.
-This is a slightly newer drug and not as commonly used in the cat as is cyclophosphamide.
+This is a slightly newer drug and not as commonly used as cyclophosphamide.
 Blood samples for monitoring of the bone marrow would also be necessary to regulate the dose of this drug, just as it is for cyclophosphamide.